Ikechukwu-Unegbu/holberton-analytics-backend/README.md

 Words on the application architecture and thought experiments.

-More importantly, there is also integration doc detailing how to integrate Holberton Analytics into your web projects. [**ReatJs**](https://create-react-app.dev/)
+More importantly, there is also integration doc detailing how to integrate Holberton Analytics into your web projects. [**Click here for docs**](https://github.com/Ikechukwu-Unegbu/holberton-analytics-backend/tree/main/.doc)